SharonneKemboi/Ghanian-Akan-Names-Generator/README.md

 ## BDD
 Here are the features in summary:
-* Input of year of birth.
+* Input year of birth.
 * Input month of birth.
 * Input day of birth.
 * Select Gender.